Nondiscrimination & Non-harassment Policy

 Step D: Appeal to the College President

 In the event that a complaint is deemed to be unsubstantiated, a complainant may appeal the decision to the College President.
 The appeal to the College President will be limited to determining whether there were substantive procedural errors in processing the complaint that could have affected the outcome.
-If the complainant chooses to appeal, he or she must provide a written letter of appeal concerning the assertion of a procedural error to the College President within fourteen (14) College business days of receipt of the summary letter described in Step B (7).
+If the complainant chooses to appeal, they must provide a written letter of appeal concerning the assertion of a procedural error to the College President within fourteen (14) College business days of receipt of the summary letter described in Step B (7).

 The College President or designee will review the appeal and any information the President deems necessary to determine whether there were substantive procedural errors in processing the complaint.
 The College President or designee may affirm or modify the decision, or send the complaint back to the Office of Equity & Inclusion with a request for additional steps.
 Within fourteen (14) College business days of receiving a written appeal, the College President or designee will respond to the complainant in writing and provide information about the outcome of the appeal.
 A copy of the response will also be sent to the Office of Equity & Inclusion, the respondent, and any other appropriate personnel.